joshchng/auto-chore-emails/README.md

   - Rotates the list of names for the next round of assignments.
   - Sends an email with:
     - Chore assignments for the week.
-    - A random dog image to brighten your day.
+    - A random dog image
-    - An uplifting quote to inspire positivity.
+    - An uplifting quote

 - **Google Form for Chore Rating**:
   - Automatically creates a Google Form each week to collect ratings for each person's performance.